plain-plain-text/simple-cv/README.md

    exists here has examples of all the features in it, but it’s useful to know what YAML is, at least.

 1. [Pandoc](https://pandoc.org/) installed.
-The Pandoc peopl have an [installation page](https://pandoc.org/installing.html) that explains the process for various systems.
+The Pandoc people have an [installation page](https://pandoc.org/installing.html) that explains the process for various systems.
 For Macs, you can simply do `brew install pandoc` if you